What We Want

 I never get to make any real choices.

 I see this happen in many schools.
-I see powerful adults discount and discriminate against children.
+I see powerful adults discount the powerful nature of children.

 2. I view the child as competent.